develax/RazorExpress/docs/overview.md

 <div>
   <!-- These expressions use variables data from this view's scope. -->
   The current year is @currentYear.
-It's @(isLeap ? '' : 'not') a leap year.
+It is @(isLeap ? '' : 'not') a leap year.
 </div>

 ```